Unleash/unleash/website/docs/advanced/custom-activation-strategy.md

 ![The strategy configuration screen for the custom "TimeStamp" strategy.
 The "enableAfter" field says "2021-12-25 00:00".](/img/timestamp_use_strategy.png)

 Parameters let you provide arguments to your strategy that it can access for evaluation.
 When creating a strategy, each parameter can be either required or optional.

-If a strategy has a required parameter and you don't give it a value when creating the strategy, the strategy will not activate?
+This marking is to help the user understand what they need to fill out; they can still save the strategy without filling out a required field.

 Each parameter consists of three parts: